-Fires can happen to anyone, no matter what language you speak.
-So how do you communicate crucial messages about fire safety to people who might not understand written English well?
+Fires and emergencies can happen to anyone, no matter what language you speak.
+So how do you communicate crucial messages about fire prevention and life safety to people who might not understand written English well?

 For the last five years, Brunet-García Advertising has partnered with the U.S. Fire Administration (USFA) to develop and distribute fire safety messages to communities across the country.
 USFA is a branch of the Federal Emergency Management Agency (FEMA).

 The challenge?
 There are more than 180 different languages and dialects, including Spanish, Hindi, and Mandarin spoken throughout the U.S. Even if USFA and Brunet-García produced materials in each language, fire safety educators probably couldn’t use them because they don’t speak all those languages; but language barriers could prevent some of the most vulnerable populations from understanding crucial fire safety messages.

 Teresa Neal, USFA fire program specialist, saw a fire safety message shared in pictures that sparked an idea: Create picture messages that speak to all communities, no matter what language they use.